 An asset is not just something you own outright, it may be an intangible asset.
 For example, goodwill in a company or an option over assets are considered assets.
 It can also be something you have an interest in, for example, a leasehold interest in land.

 Disposing of an asset doesn't just refer to the sale of an asset for money.
 It includes any transfer of ownership by way of exchange, gift or settlement on trustees.
 Transfers of assets between spouses and civil partners are exempt from Capital Gains Tax.
-Transfers of assets between spouses who are separated are exempt from Capital Gains Tax if they are made under a Separation Agreement or a court order.
+Transfers of assets between spouses and civil partners who are separated are exempt from Capital Gains Tax if they are made under a Separation Agreement or a court order.
 Read here for more information about tax and separation or divorce.
 The transfer of a site from parent to child for the purposes of constructing the child's principal private residence, where the site's market value does not exceed €500,000, is also exempt from Capital Gains Tax.

 Gains or profit on the disposal of some assets are specifically exempted from Capital Gains Tax, these include:

 The standard rate of Capital Gains Tax is 33% for disposals made on or after 5 December 2012.

 |8 April 2009 to 6 December 2011||25%|